JASYTIONLINE/3302_cmpa_repo/content/d8-monitoring-control/index.md

 ---
 ### In-depth explanations

-- [[readme|D8 Monitoring & Control Explanations (ReadMe)]] → full doctrinal definitions and usage guidance for this delta lane.
+- [[d8-monitoring-control/readme|D8 Monitoring & Control Portal(ReadMe)]] → full doctrinal definitions and usage guidance for this delta lane.

 ---
 ### Links to Other Delta Lanes